xan105/Achievement-Watcher/README.md

   default to 600 (ms)<br />
   Ignore file modification within specified timeframe to prevent spam of notification when a game triggers multiple file write at the same time.<br />
   Set it to 0 to disable this feature.<br />

-- keepTrack<br>
-  default to true<br>
-  Keep track of unlocked achievements to prevent notification of already unlocked achievement when the steam emu overwrites     previous timestamp.

 - appID<br />
   if not set, default to Xbox Game Bar if available otherwise to Xbox App<br />